dev6576/Team4-CosmBlockchain/README.md

 # 🚀 Team4-CosmBlockchain

+This project is an **end-to-end AML monitoring system** for blockchain transactions.
+From the time a transaction is initiated on-chain, the system:

+1. Receives a transfer request from a smart contract.
+2. Performs automated AML checks via the Oracle and AML server (including sanctions list checks, heuristic analyses, and ML-based risk scoring).
+3. Stores transaction and wallet information in a database.
+4. Allows humans to analyze wallet and subgraph data using interactive graph visualizations and MCP tools to detect potential high-risk or suspicious activity.

+This ensures continuous monitoring and supports both automated and human-led compliance workflows.

-This project is based on [wfblockchain/wfHackathon](https://github.com/wfblockchain/wfHackathon), but extended with AML checks, an oracle service, a data-helper scheduler system, graph visualization tools, and MCP integration.
+The project is based on [wfblockchain/wfHackathon](https://github.com/wfblockchain/wfHackathon), but extended with AML checks, an oracle service, a data-helper scheduler system, graph visualization tools, and MCP integration.

 ---